w3f/polkadot-wiki/docs/learn/archive/learn-governance.md

 All referenda are associated with an enactment delay or **enactment period**.
 This is the period between a referendum ending and (assuming it was approved) the changes being enacted.

-For public and Council referenda, the enactment period is a fixed time of
+For public and Council referenda, the enactment period is a fixed time of 28 days (8 days on Kusama).
-{{ polkadot: 28 days :polkadot }}{{ kusama: 8 days :kusama }}.
 For proposals submitted as part of the enactment of a prior referendum, it can be set as desired.
 Emergency proposals deal with major problems with the network and need to be "fast-tracked".
 These will have a shorter enactment period.

 ## Voting on a Referendum